 Navigation is the action that helps visitors to your site get from a point A to point B. Before, the navigation bar would disappear when you scrolled a website.
 Now menu bars are becoming fixed.
 By having a fixed menu bar, you are enabling users to navigate the site from any location on the page.
 Furthermore, it is now easier to have this feature with CSS and jQuery plugins where the fixed bar is becoming a default on many themes.
 This fixed navbar is also really handy for mobile users.
 They now don’t have to swipe back to the top of the page just to browse further into a website.

 There are a number of good reasons as to why you should be using this kind of tool on your website navigation:

 1. If you have a lot of navigation items your user will have an easier experience on your website and UX (user experience) is extremely important in design.

 2. It enables users to navigate quickly and therefore, in turn, keeps users on your website longer.
 If navigation takes too long they will lose patience and leave.

 3. It will also help to increase your total page views

 However, make sure the navbar doesn’t take up to much space.
 It shouldn’t be so large that it blocks major portions of the webpage content.

 2) Universal Navigation

 Many companies today work with or have multiple brands.
-If they are not related in any way then there is no reason to connect them and you could have different sites for each, however if they are related then it makes sense to look at universal navigation in your web design.
+If they are not related in any way then there is no reason to connect them and you could have different sites for each, however, if they are related then it makes sense to look at universal navigation in your web design.
 Universal navigation is mostly used by companies with large networks and enables them to provide a menu structure for connecting related websites that each have their own global navigation.
-For structures like this it makes sense to keep a universal navigation on each page to draw attention to other areas related to the company.
+For structures like this, it makes sense to keep universal navigation on each page to draw attention to other areas related to the company.